Feeding Anyone Who Is Hungry

 Dining Room Closes at 9:30 AM

 11:00 am – 1:00 pm

-Our team is made up of an Executive Director, a kitchen manager, and 80-100 very special volunteers.
+Our team is made up of an Executive Director, a Kitchen Manager/CHIP chef, and 80-100 very special volunteers.
 We advocate for those who need our help.
 Even a little help goes a long way.
 That is why we are especially happy to find volunteers who share our commitment to doing good in the world.
 Do you want to support us by helping with our work?
 Then do not hesitate to contact us.
-(Pictured is left to right, Sean Mazur, Kitchen Manager and Deacon Peter M. Casamento, Executive Director)
+(Pictured to the left, Sean Mazur, Executive Director, pictured to the right is Kitchen Manager/CHIP Chef, Lisa D Greene)